top of page

 The Greek Jewish Festival will be located in front of our landmark

-synagogue at 280 Broome St between Allen St and Eldridge St on the Lower East Side of Manhattan.
+synagogue at 280 Broome Street between Allen Street and Eldridge Street on the Lower East Side of Manhattan.

 12pm - 6pm